88-degrees/Book-of-Changes/appendix03s1.md

 Chapter <a name="fr_263"></a>[X](#fn_263).

-59. In the Yî there are four things characteristic of the way of the sages.
+59. In the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) there are four things characteristic of the way of the sages.
 We should set the highest value on its explanations to guide

 ###### p.
 368